weidazhao/Hosting/README.md

 # About The Sample
 Today the scenario we've enabled is to host ASP.NET 5 web application as a stateless service with Service Fabric.
 We wanted to light up the scenarios that people also can use ASP.NET 5 Web API as communication listeners in their stateless services or stateful services, just like what the [OwinCommunicationListener](https://github.com/Azure-Samples/service-fabric-dotnet-getting-started/blob/master/Services/WordCount/WordCount.Common/OwinCommunicationListener.cs) does.
 With the new hosting APIs having been added to ASP.NET 5 RC2, this becomes possible.

-This sample demonstrates how ASP.NET 5 Web API is used as a communication listener in a stateful service.
+This sample demonstrates how ASP.NET 5 Web API is used in a communication listener of stateful services as well as how to build a shared HTTP gateway to forward requests to multiple stateful services behind it.
 Please share your feedback to help us improve the experience in the future releases of SDK and tooling.

 # How to Build & Run The Sample